DFE-Digital/get-help-to-retrain/README.md

 This will output two files named `primary_erd.pdf` and 'restricted_erd.pdf` corresponding to the two databases.
 These files should not be added to git as they can be generated on demand.

-**Note** the list of models included on each diagram is specified within `erd.rake` and will need to be modified as more models are added to the codebase.

 Graphviz also needs to be installed (`brew install graphviz`) for this to work.
 For more details see: https://github.com/voormedia/rails-erd